Ronald Sanders (diplomat): University of London Inquiry into Commonwealth Studies

+Representation at the Organization of American States

-Sanders went on to continue his diplomatic career as Antigua and Barbuda's ambassador to the United States and the Organization of American States (OAS).
-From January to April 2016, he served a highly praised period as Chair of the Permanent Council of the 34-member Organisation of American States.
+In August 2015, Sanders was appointed as Antigua and Barbuda's ambassador to the United States and the Organization of American States (OAS).
+From January to April 2016, he served a highly praised period as Chair of the Permanent Council of the 34-member Organization of American States.
 The Permanent Council is the decision-making body responsible for the affairs of the OAS between meetings of foreign ministers of the member countries.
-In January/February 2016, he also led a Special OAS mission to Haiti that helped to solve a constitutional and political impasse that threatened violence and political disruption.
+In January/February 2016, he also led a Special OAS mission to Haiti that helped to solve a constitutional and political impasse that threatened violence and political disruption; a role for which he is highly regarded within Haiti and by the Haitian diaspora.

-In April 2021, Sanders was appointed Vice Chair of the Permanent Council for a three-month term.
-After the death of Chair Elisa Ruiz Díaz, he served as Chair for the remainder of her term.
+In April 2021, Sanders was appointed Vice Chair of the OAS Permanent Council for a three-month term.
+After the sudden death of Chair Elisa Ruiz Díaz, he served as Chair for the remainder of the term.
+On October 1, 2023, he assumed the Chair of the Permanent Council of the OAS for a historic third term, which ended on December 31, 2023.
+He held several Special Meetings of the Permanent Council on challenges being experienced in the Americas such as climate change, irregular migration, guns, gangs, and violence, in addition to other issues of democracy and security confronting the Member States of the OAS, particularly Guatemala.
+In the latter case, he played an important role in ensuring that the Government of Guatemala cooperated with the OAS Permanent Council and the Secretary-General of the Organization, leading to a peaceful transition of government on 14 January 2024.